nomadic4life/flash-cards/README.md

 }
 ```

-### logged in user card list
+    list of all cards, grouped by user card collection.

-list of all cards, grouped by card collection
+    # Response:

 ```json
 {